 Hearing that your pet has cancer is news that no loving pet parent wants.
 If your pet has been diagnosed with cancer, you might be wondering if veterinary oncology (specialized cancer care) is the right choice.
-Today, our Long Island vet specialists discuss common types of cancer, as well treatment options and other considerations for pet parents.
+Although we don't provide veterinary oncology services, our Long Island vets would like to share common types of cancer, as well as treatment options and other considerations for pet parents.

 Cancer in cats and dogs is a common illness, and as in humans with the same condition, the treatment and prognosis vary greatly based on a number of factors (e.g. overall health, age, genetic propensity).
 When it comes to treating the disease in pets, the focus is often on pain management and ensuring their comfort and quality of life, and veterinary oncology can play a big role in treatment for your four-legged friend.